sourcegraph/handbook/content/strategy-goals/strategy/code-intelligence/index.md

 ### What we're not working on & why

 - **Incremental indexing for large monorepos:** This feature has been on our mid-term roadmap for quite some time now, pain points have been worked through workarounds like spacing LSIF upload frequencies depending on the customer’s repo size and commit frequency.
 We're currently doing the foundational work required to unlock this feature.

-## Related use cases

-This section lists use cases that are related to this product team, along with the specific relevant features.

-{{generator:product_team_use_case_list.code_intelligence}}